CesiumGS/3d-tiles/Styling/README.md

    "color" : "rgba(${red}, ${green}, ${blue}, (${volume} > 100 ?
 0.5 : 1.0))"
 }
 ```
-This sets the feature's RGB color components from the feature's properties, and makes features with volume greater than 100 transparent.
+This sets the feature's RGB color components from the feature's properties and makes features with volume greater than 100 transparent.

 In addition to a string containing an expression, `color` and `show` can be an object defining a series of conditions (think of them as `if...else` statements).
 Conditions can, for example, be used to make color maps and color ramps with any type of inclusive/exclusive intervals.

-For example, here's a color map that maps an id property to colors:
+For example, here's a color map that maps an ID property to colors:
 ```json
 {
     "color" : {